 Blackboard Collaborate Ultra offers faculty a means of scheduling virtual, synchronous class meetings in their online or hybrid class.
 Faculty have the option to record these meetings for later reference.
-While this tool will function in any modern web browser, advanced features, such as application sharing, require use of Chrome or Firefox.
+While this tool will function in any modern web browser, advanced features, such as application sharing, require the use of Chrome or Firefox.

 Plagiarism Check: Turnitin

 Turnitin provides faculty with a means to check written student work for potentially plagiarized material.
 It is integrated into all Canvas courses by default and enabled on a per-assignment basis.

 - Canvas Guide: How do I create a Turnitin assignment?

 - Canvas Guide: How do I manage Turnitin assignments?